kdouy/Octel-Unpacked/README.md

 # Octel (Not Mine)

-* This external got cracked by me due to the owner saying it was false rat/virus.
+* This external got cracked by me due to the owner saying it was false rat/virus. <br>
 `Language: Python`

 `Unpack Duration:` <br>